hongyusu/ProteinFunctionPrediction/tmp.md

 # Introduction

-For now the project aims to reliably predict the function of the transporter proteins.
+The final goal of this project is to reliably predict the protein functions in terms of transporter function classification.
-The function is defined as TC code following the hierarchical structure of the transporter protein classification system.
+The fucntion is defined as a TC code following the hierarchical structure (a tree) of the transporter protein classification system.
-The hierarchical structure of the classification system has five level.
-We aim to predict the first four level as the fifth level is the very specific classification.
+In particular, there are five levels in the hierarchical classification system of which we aim to prediction the first four levels.
-In addition to the transporter proteins documented in TCDB, we also collect proteins from UniProt.
-Uniprot proteins have the following features:
+This is due to the fact that the functional annotations on the fifth level are very specific.

+We collection over 12,000 protein sequences from TCDB database and generate for each sequence a varity of features of the following three categories

-   1. Gene Ontology
+1. BLAST feature
-   2. Protein Family
-   3. _BLAST_ score with UniProt
-   4. Taxonomy in NCBI

-For TCDB proteins we extract features of the following two categorises

-   1. _BLAST_ score with TCDB
-   2. Many InterProScan features
+1. InterProScan features
+1. Position specific scoring matrix features

 # Data